-To help you understand the value of your plan, plans are identified by how much of your possible health care costs the plan will be expected to cover.
-The category you choose affects how much your premium costs each month and what portion of the bill you pay out-of-pocket for things like hospital visits or prescriptions.
+To help you understand the value of a plan, a plan is identified by how much of your possible health care costs the plan will be expected to cover.
+The category you choose affects how much your premium costs each month and what portion of the bill you will pay out-of-pocket for things like hospital visits or prescriptions.
 The categories do not reflect the quality or amount of care the plans provide.

 The four levels are: